hindman/optopus/README.md

   --para, -p           Emit capture groups one-per-line, paragraph-style
 ```

-The Optopus help text is cleaner, easier to read, more compact.
+The Optopus help text is cleaner, easier to read, and more compact.
 It is also
 unified rather than separate (everything from a single usage of `--help`).
 If
 needed, the parser can be easily configured to support use cases that need
 separate help text for different usage variants (many programs do not).